jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

  cd /Users/jaafaralaswad/Downloads/Improved-Brick-Finite-Elements-for-Beam-Problems-main/src/solid-beams
  ```

- Once you are there, you can use:
+Once you are there, you can either open the files in VS Code to run and edit them interactively, or execute the scripts directly from the terminal using:

  ```bash
  python main.py
  ```